Paper Giant

 The spreadsheet delivered assessment features similar to an assessment form, delivered through formulas, conditional formatting and cross referencing.

-We also created four MARAM tools as part of the kit, that allow for users to do a comprehensive MARAM maturity assessment and plan their improvement strategy.
+We created four interconnected tools as part of the kit, each enabling organisations to assess their MARAM maturity and plan their improvement strategy.

 To support the delivery of research findings we also identified a clear set of MARAM user personas.
 Personas are characters created from research findings to capture the ways in which individual users interact with a service, product or concept.